Mitigating optimistic bias in entropic risk estimation and optimization: Bias mitigation using bias-aware parametric bootstrapping

-where $a_n$ and $b_n$ are normalizing sequences of scale and location parameters, respectively, that ensure the limit exists and $F(\cdot)^n$ is the cdf of $M_n$.
-The limit distribution $G$ belongs to one of three extreme value distributions--Weibull, Fréchet or Gumbel distribution--depending on the tails of $F(\cdot)$.
+The next procedure to fit GMM in step \ref{algstep:fit} of Algorithm \ref{alg:fittingGMM} is motivated by an upper bound on the bias that depends on the maxima of the samples from the underlying loss distribution and its cumulant generating function.
+In particular, Lemma~\ref{lemma_almst_sure} in the Appendix~\ref{appendix:2} implies that for $\ell(\vecz,\vecxi)\stackrel{F}{=}\mu+\sigma\xi$, $\Expect[\rho_{\hat{\Prob}_N}(\ell(\z,\vecxi))] -\rho_\Prob(\ell(\z,\vecxi)) \leq \sigma \Expect[M_N] - (1/\alpha)\Expect[\Lambda_{\Prob^{\xi}}(\alpha \sigma )] $ where $M_N =\max_{1\leq i \leq N} \hat{\xi}_i$ with $\hat{\xi}_i=(\ell(\z,\hat{\vecxi}_i)-\mu)/\sigma\sim\Prob^\xi$ independently.
+Motivated by this inequality, we propose to fit one of the GMM components of the $\mathbb{Q}^\btheta$ to the distribution of $M_N$.
+From the extreme value theory (EVT), the maxima of distributions, such as Gaussian, Gamma, and Laplace, fall in the Gumbel maximum domain of attraction \citep{embrechts1997modelling, de_Haan_Ferreira_2006}.
+This means that, after an appropriate centering and scaling that depends on the sample size, the distribution of the maximum converges to a Gumbel limit.
+Because both the target losses and the Gaussian family share this same limiting extreme-value behavior, using the maximum of a fitted normal distribution yields an analytically tractable surrogate for the right tail.

-Algorithm~\ref{alg:fitGMMevt} constructs an equally-weighted two-component GMM to represent the loss distribution.
+We construct an equally-weighted two-component GMM to represent the loss distribution (see Algorithm~\ref{alg:fitGMMevt} in the Appendix \ref{appen:fit_dist}).
 The first component aims to estimate the distribution of maxima $M_n$ of the loss scenarios.
-To this end, first we divide the loss scenarios $\mathcal{S}$ into $B$ bins, each of size $n = N/B$.
+To this end, first we divide the standardized loss scenarios in $\bar{\mathcal{S}}$ into $B$ bins, each of size $n = N/B$.
 We store the maximum within each bin in set $\mathcal{M}$, where $F_\mathcal{M}$ denotes the cdf of scenarios in $\mathcal{M}$.
 This approach is typically referred to as the block maxima method \citep{de_Haan_Ferreira_2006}.
-Motivated by the extreme value theory, the algorithm estimates the parameters of the first component by matching the cdf of maximum of $n$ i.i.d. samples from $\mathcal{N}(\mu^e, \sigma^e)$, denoted by $\Phi_{\mu^e, \sigma^e}^n$ to $F_\mathcal{M}$.
+Motivated by the extreme value theory, the algorithm estimates the parameters of the first component by matching the cdf of the maximum of $n$ i.i.d. samples from $\mathcal{N}(\mu^e, \sigma^e)$, denoted by $\Phi_{\mu^e, \sigma^e}^n$ to $F_\mathcal{M}$.
 The calculation of the parameters $(\mu^e, \sigma^e)$ can be done in a semi-analytic way as discussed in Appendix \ref{appen:fit_dist}.
-For the second component of the GMM, we set the mean to $2(\mu_\mathcal{S} - 0.5\mu^e)$, where $\mu_\mathcal{S}$ is the mean of the loss scenarios, and set the standard deviation to zero.
-This choice ensures that the mean of overall GMM is equal to the mean of the loss scenarios $\mu_\mathcal{S}$.
+For the second component of the GMM, we set the mean to $-\mu^e$ and the standard deviation to 0.
+This choice ensures that the mean of the overall GMM is equal to the mean of the loss scenarios $\mu_{\bar{\mathcal{S}}}$, thus ensuring that the conditions in Algorithm \ref{alg:fittingGMM} are satisfied, and that Theorem \ref{thm:GMM} holds.